Fin Tutuola

-Odafin "Fin" Tutuola is a fictional character on the TV drama Law & Order: Special Victims Unit, played by Ice-T. He is a sergeant with the New York Police Department's Special Victims Unit.
-Tutuola is the second-most prolific character in the Law & Order franchise, having appeared in 456 episodes of SVU, behind only Olivia Benson.
+Odafin "Fin" Tutuola is a fictional character on the TV drama Law & Order: Special Victims Unit, portrayed by rapper Ice-T. He is a sergeant with the New York Police Department's Special Victims Unit.
+Tutuola is the second-most frequently appearing character in the Law & Order franchise, having appeared in 456 episodes of SVU, behind only Olivia Benson.

 Background

-Tutuola was raised in the Harlem area of New York City and was six years old during the 1968 riots following the Martin Luther King Jr. assassination, making his birth year 1961 or 1962.
+Fin was raised in the Harlem area of New York City and was six years old during the 1968 riots following the Martin Luther King Jr. assassination, making his birth year 1961 or 1962.
 He has mentioned having a brother.
+His grandfather Iggy is still alive, though suffering from diabetes.

-When he was a child, Tutuola witnessed his mother's murder at the hands of a business rival of his father, a petty criminal; 30 years later, while investigating an unrelated case, he discovered that his mother's killer was himself murdered.
+When he was a child, Fin witnessed his mother's murder at the hands of a business rival of his father's, a petty criminal; 30 years later, while investigating an unrelated case, he discovered that his mother's killer was himself murdered.

-According to the Season 11 episode "Disabled", Tutuola, while still in the police academy, was forced by circumstances to place his maternal grandfather, whom he credits for raising him, in a nursing home.
+According to the Season 11 episode "Disabled", Fin, while still in the police academy, was forced by circumstances to place his maternal grandfather, whom he credits for raising him, in a nursing home.
 His grandfather later died as a result of abuse from the staff.
 Tutuola later describes institutionalizing his grandfather as "the worst decision [he] ever made"; in his grief, rage, and guilt, he started fights with fellow officers "for the hell of it" and was almost kicked off the force until an academy instructor intervened and helped him salvage his career.

-Tutuola was previously a US Army Ranger and served on two tours.
-His military background remains sketchy, as he rarely speaks of it or only makes vague and indirect references to it; however, in season 10, he explicitly mentions serving on Operation Gothic Serpent in Somalia in order to connect with a military rape victim.
+Fin was previously a U.S. Army Ranger and served on two tours.
+His military background remains sketchy, as he rarely speaks of it or only makes vague and indirect references to it; however, in season 10, in order to connect with a military rape victim, he explicitly mentions serving on Operation Gothic Serpent in Somalia.

-Tutuola is an avid fan of first-person shooter video games, and is a regular at an annual video game convention.
-He explains to his colleagues that he views these games as an escape from the grey areas he faces in his job; he finds solace in the "black and white" nature of these games, in which he gets to hunt down and defeat a clearly defined "bad guy".
+Fin is an avid fan of first-person shooter video games and is a regular at an annual video-game convention.
+He explains to his colleagues that he views these games as an escape from the gray areas that he faces in his job; he finds solace in the "black and white" nature of these games, in which he gets to hunt down and defeat a clearly defined "bad guy".